 SSC 252: Data Analysis

 Rhoads, J.C. & Robison, K.M.
 (2018).
 Q Methodology and Exploring Popular Culture in a Sociology Classroom.
-Sage Research Methods Cases -- Sociology. (in press)
+Sage Research Methods Cases -- Sociology. (online)

 Rhoads, J.C.
 (2017).
 Investigating Political Types, Part I: A Study of "Phil", the Political Agitator.
 Operant Subjectivity: The International Journal of Q Methodology, 39, 1/2, (online first)